okonji-vic/Lorem-Excellentiam/README.md

 ### 2. What were your key design decisions for the UI/UX?

-- **Role-based navigation**: Clear visual distinction between user roles with dedicated views
+- **Role-based navigation**: Clear visual distinction between user roles with dedicated views.
+Designed in such a way that can scale easily in integration with the backend based on assigned roles.
 - **Progressive disclosure**: Information hierarchy that shows relevant details based on user needs
 - **Consistent visual language**: Unified color system, typography, and spacing
 - **Accessibility first**: Proper ARIA labels, keyboard navigation, and semantic HTML